Scifabric/pybossa/doc/user/tutorial.rst

 .. note::

-    PyBossa will give you only the following 3 locale settings: "en", "es" and "fr" as PyBossa is only translated to those languages.
-If you want to add another language, please, help us to translate PyBossa (see :ref:`translating`).
+    PYBOSSA will give you only the following 3 locale settings: "en", "es" and "fr" as PYBOSSA is only translated to those languages.
+If you want to add another language, please, help us to translate PYBOSSA (see :ref:`translating`).